Investment Tax Guide For Canadians

 6 min read Affiliate Disclosure

-You don’t want to think about taxes just when you have to do your taxes.
-Once the tax season is upon us, you usually have little options to optimize your taxes.
-It’s just about doing your taxes on time at that point.
+You don’t want to think about taxes just when you have to do them.
+Once tax season is upon us, you usually have few options to optimize your taxes.
+At that point, it’s just about doing your taxes on time.
+This investment tax guide should help plan ahead to keep more money in your pocket.

-While regular income tax from pay is pretty simple to do, you need to do more work for investments.
-It’s one thing to follow the steps from a tax software such as Turbo Tax, it’s another to have all your documents in order.
+While regular income tax from an employer pay is pretty simple to do, you need to do more when you have investments.
+It’s one thing to follow the steps from a tax software such as Turbo Tax; having all your documents in order is another.

-For example, if you earn less than $50 in dividends from a company, the company doesn’t have to send you a T5 form but you are still responsible for declaring the income.
+For example, if you earn less than $50 in dividends from a company, the company doesn’t have to send you a T5 form but you are still responsible for declaring your income.

-While Turbo Tax, and other software, make it easy to follow the steps in entering numbers, you still have quite a bit of preparation to go through before you can enter the numbers.
+While Turbo Tax and other software make entering numbers easy, you still need to do quite a bit of preparation before you can do so with your investments.

-I find that I sometimes have to do 3 passes on doing my income tax and I am pretty organized with my tax receipts.
-Everything is digital in DropBox per year.
+I find that I sometimes have to do three passes on my income tax, and I am pretty organized with my tax receipts.
+Everything is digital in Dropbox per year.

 Unfortunately, not everything is included in receipts.
-Non-registered investments probably require the most work along with an employer’s company stocks such as ESPP (Employee Stock Purchase Plan).
+Non-registered investments require the most work, along with an employer’s company stock plan, known as ESPP (Employee Stock Purchase Plan).

 Income Tax Planning